rrubini/rrubini/README.md

 I'm working as a Systems Analyst + Developer for more than 20 years.

-I have been building innovative solutions on VUI (Voice Assistants), where I have already deployed many voice solutions on Google Assistant and Alexa for brands like Colgate, Supergasbras, AMBEV and more.
+I have been building innovative solutions on AI...
+I'm an Alexa Champion and very proud of some projects created using Alexa and Google Assistant.
+Here are some brands I've the chance to collaborate: Santander, Seara, JBS, Colgate, Supergasbras, Microsoft, AMBEV and more.

 I also have great experience on web development systems with vast knowledge of databases, development stacks, frameworks and cloud computing.

-- 🔭 I’m currently working on VUI solutions and this is very exciting! (www.agenciabenext.com)
+- 🔭 I’m currently working on AI solutions and this is very exciting! (benext.ai)

 - 📫 You can reach me at